About public and protected Tweets

 - After you protect your Tweets, only you and your followers can read your updates or see your Tweets in Twitter search.

-- If you at one time had public Tweets (before protecting your Tweets), those Tweets will no longer be public or appear in public Twitter search results, unless someone had the Tweet added to their Home timeline before your account became private.* However, unprotecting your Tweets will cause any previously protected Tweets to be made public.
+- If you at one time had public Tweets (before protecting your Tweets), those Tweets will no longer be public or appear in public Twitter search results, unless someone had the Tweet added to their Home timeline before you changed your settings to Protect your Tweets.* However, unprotecting your Tweets will cause any previously protected Tweets to be made public.

 - Find out how to remove your updates from Google search.
 Twitter does not have the ability to remove content on websites other than twitter.com.